 If your child is of ‘compulsory school age’ (between the age of 13 and the last Friday in June of the academic year their 16th birthday falls into), they will be classed as a child employee and certain requirements will apply to their employment:

 A work permit must be obtained (available on application) from the local council’s education department, no work can be undertaken until this is received.

 As part of the application, desired working hours must be included, which are subject to the following rulings:

 The work permit will also only be granted subject to a maximum number of hours:

 Self-billing is an arrangement between a supplier and a customer in which the customer prepares the supplier’s invoice and forwards a copy to the supplier with the payment.
 If you find yourself in receipt of such paperwork then it is a VAT Regulation that you work from this and do not create your own invoice.

-Yes, company directors and other self employed persons need to complete a Self Assessment Tax Return.
+Yes, company directors and other self-employed persons need to complete a Self Assessment Tax Return if they are not taxed under PAYE.
 All you need to do is complete our tax return questionnaire online (by 3 following the tax yearend in question), we will contact you for any further information/payment that is required.
 The completion of a standard Self Assessment Tax Return is included as part of our service but extra charges may arise for any non-standard returns i.e. those with rental income, capital gains calculations or particularly complex tax affairs.
 A charge may also apply if you joined us part way through the tax year.